-- This is a crucial factor in the valuation of businesses like shipping and airline companies that need to pay huge rent amounts every year.
+- It is a crucial factor in the valuation of businesses like shipping and airline companies that need to pay huge rent amounts every year.

-- Unlike EBIT, it is a non-GAAP measure and does not mention in either classified or non-classified financial statements of the company.
-It’s mostly used to differentiate two companies within the same industry those are having different asset structures.
+- Unlike EBIT, it is a non-GAAP measure and does not mention it in either classified or non-classified financial statements.
+It’s mostly used to differentiate two companies within the same industry with different asset structures.

 - While calculating Earnings before Interest, Taxes, Depreciation, Amortization, and Rent, the purpose behind adding back Rent is that Rent is treated as Sunk CostSunk CostSunk costs are all costs incurred by the firm in the past with no hope of recovery in the future and are not considered while making any decisions since these costs will not change regardless of the decision's outcome., which means the cost is already incurred or certain to have occurred in financial statements of the company irrespective of its performance.

 - “R” stands for rent or restructuring costs.
-In industries like hospitals, Hotels, Airlines, Shipping, Wholesale Trade, etc. the rent cost is very significant and many companies need to spend lots of money in the form of rent just to occupy the operating space for conducting their businesses at the desired location.
+In industries like hospitals, Hotels, Airlines, Shipping, Wholesale Trade, etc., the rent cost is very high.
+Many companies need to spend lots of money in rent to occupy the operating space for conducting their businesses at the desired location.

 - While valuing a target company from one of these industries, the analyst must consider the total rent cost paid by the company during a particular period and add it back in the EBITDA to determine the operating potential of the business.
 Without considering the adjustment of Rent cost, the company might have poor operating profits due to large rent expenditures.
 Still, it may have very good operations that can generate handsome money from its core operating performances.
-By neglecting this factor the probabilities of missing a good target option will be increased.
+By neglecting this factor, the probability of missing a good target option will be increased.